MEDSL/2018-elections-official/README.md

 The `senate_overall_2018` and `district_overall_2018` datasets, containing constituency level U.S. Senate and U.S. House election returns, respectively, are official and complete (except in a few cases where updates will be made at a later time).

 The `state_overall_2018` and `county_2018` datasets contain constituency level state office election returns and county level election returns for all offices, respectively.
 These are incomplete but will be updated every week until completion.
-The following (30) states are complete:
+The following (38) states are complete:

+* Alabama
 * Arizona
 * Arkansas
 * California